 EndNote is also installed on PCs in College Computer Rooms..

-Staff and students who wish to use EndNote on non-College-owned PCs may register to use the free EndNote Basic version or purchase the full version at a substantial discount.
+Staff and students who wish to use EndNote on non-College-owned PCs may register to use the free EndNote Basic version.
+The personal licence webstore for the desktop version is currently unavailable - if you have queries regarding the purchase of personal licences please contact Arlene Healy.

 Please contact us if you have an EndNote question.